BillJr99/Ursinus-CS173/_pages/Modules/exercise-epoch.md

 info:
   points: 3
   instructions: "Modify the EpochTimeOverflow.java file to print the year when the Epoch overflow occurs.
-Since years are integers, you can use <code>Math.floor(x)</code> to convert round x down to the nearest whole number."
+Since years are integers, you can use <code>Math.floor(x)</code> to convert round <code>x</code> down to the nearest whole number."
   goals:
     - To perform arithmetic using the Java programming language